Noorul2023/JSF_Advanced_Programming/README.md

 # 2048-web
-Project for Advanced Programming Methods using Java Beans and XHTML
+Project for Advanced Programming Methods using Java Beans and xhtml

 Build & Run index.xhtml